Alcohol Brain Damage – Know Your Limits

-The short term effects of alcohol brain damage include memory loss, slurred speech and a loss of control of the body.
-However, what you may not realise is that the long term effects of alcohol on the brain can cause permanent memory loss.
+The short-term effects of alcohol brain damage include memory loss, slurred speech, and a loss of control of the body.
+However, what you may not realize is that the long-term effects of alcohol on the brain can cause permanent memory loss.

-It tends to be the short term memory that suffers the most when you drink excessively.
-It is true what they say about alcohol destroying the brain cells and the memory is one of the things that suffers the most.
+It tends to be the short-term memory that suffers the most when you drink excessively.
+It is true what they say about alcohol destroying the brain cells and memory is one of the things that suffer the most.
 Memory loss caused by excessive alcohol consumption is known as Wernicke-Korsakoff syndrome.
 It is a two-stage condition and both can cause permanent damage to the brain.

 Alcohol is not necessarily directly to blame for Wernicke-Korsakoff syndrome, but it is the main contributor to it.
 Drinking excessive amounts of alcohol makes a person eat fairly unhealthily too.
 There is hardly anybody out there who drinks a lot and who eats a healthy diet.
 The two just do not go together.
 So the result of a poor diet and alcohol consumption causes a lack of Thiamine in the body.
 It is this lack of Thiamine that causes the problems that it does in the memory as well as the rest of the body.

 If the levels of Thiamine are not increased then it is possible that the person will have permanent brain damage.
 It is easy to miss the symptoms of Wernicke’s as it mainly occurs in people who drink far too much and so they are often assumed to just be drunk.